Citation, DOI & article data

 There may be an increased right-sided predilection 2,3.
 There is an increased prevalence in females 6.

 Scanning below the inguinal ligament, assessing the space medial to the femoral vein for a hernia.
-The Valsalva maneuver can be performed to provoke herniation; the common femoral vein should also dilate 6.
+The Valsalva maneuver can provoke herniation; the common femoral vein should also dilate 6.

 Femoral hernias typically have a characteristic funnel-shaped neck.